 Being a small town, Estill Springs does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Estill Springs who are college-educated is close to the national average for all communities of 21.84%: 17.86% of the adults in Estill Springs have a bachelor's degree or advanced degree.
+The education level of Estill Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.86% of adults 25 and older in Estill Springs have a college degree.

 The per capita income in Estill Springs in 2022 was $26,187, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,748 for a family of four.
 However, Estill Springs contains both very wealthy and poor people as well.